juliaokataleko/benguela-play/README.md

-# Javascript Full Audio Play
+# Javascript Full Audio Player
 This is a full Javascript and Html5 player all functions of modern players and i'm adding more and more functionalities every weeks.